Deltaworx/living-styleguide-template/docs/tutorial.md

 Since I had to "break some stone" -- or rather, shape some metal -- while building this living styleguide template with metalsmith, I decided to add this as a reference for the future self and for my teammates.
 Maybe it can be useful for the folks out on the webs as well!

 Since I'm a Metalsmith n00b, I had some trouble trying to find documentation among the wealth of resources out there.
-As such, this tutorial goes REALLY slow.
-Really really baby steps...
+As such, this tutorial goes REALLY slow, in baby steps...

 ## 1. Installing Metalsmith, and performing a base test